freddydude02/Porfolio-project/README.md

 # Porfolio-project:

-this is my current portfolio project due one the 26thNOV
+this is my current portfolio project soon to refactor using react

-add nav trick
-check designs